 "In a regular business, it only comes down to profits.
 Here, we’re supporting the work of scientists who are conducting research that will make the world better and make patients better."

 Ten years ago, Vincent was working for a small plumbing business and searching for a position that would offer more stable benefits for his growing family.
-A job posting at Weill Cornell Medicine seemed like a great fit, and he was hired as a plumber in the Department of Engineering and Maintenance.
+A job posting at Weill Cornell Medicine seemed like a great fit, and he was hired as a plumber in the Department of Facilities Management and Campus Operations.
 Today, Vincent is the Mechanical Supervisor in our newest and most complex facility: the Belfer Research Building.
 He oversees the plumbing, HVAC, and utility needs throughout the 18-story space that includes state-of-the-art laboratories, a conference center, offices, and more.
 “In a regular business, it only comes down to profits.
 Here, we’re supporting the work of scientists who are conducting research that will make the world better and make patients better.
 Instead of helping someone’s pocket, we’re helping people.”

 The department is also a key part of energy conservation throughout campus, and one of Vincent’s earliest projects was looking for opportunities to conserve power in the Feil Research Building.
 By making updates to lighting sensors and how HVAC units were programmed, the amount of energy saved every day can power twenty single-family homes.
 “Our conservation efforts do make a difference here.
 It’s a difference for the environment and for Weill Cornell, especially when the money we save could be put to better use elsewhere.”